 A critical phase of public and private partnerships involves a detailed scope of works and an understanding of the capabilities of private safety and security industry.

-At this year’s Security Exhibition and Conference (26-28 July), Danny Baade, Head of Security, Gold Coast 2018 Commonwealth Games will discuss the risk and opportunities that relate to safety and security at mega events such as the Commonwealth Games.
+At the 2017 Security Exhibition and Conference (26-28 July), Danny Baade, Head of Security, Gold Coast 2018 Commonwealth Games will discuss the risk and opportunities that relate to safety and security at mega events such as the Commonwealth Games.